Rik Van Steenbergen: Career

 Van Steenbergen also excelled on the track.
 He won 40 Six-day events, 276 Omniums and improved two world records.
 His track capabilities made him an excellent road sprinter.
 However, due to his size, he usually had difficulty climbing, which prevented him from winning major stage races.
 He nevertheless placed 2nd in the 1951 Giro d'Italia.

 Between 1949 and 1957 he won four stages in the Tour de France and wore the yellow jersey for two days.
 In the same period he won fifteen stages in the Giro d'Italia and rode in the leader's pink jersey for nine days.
 In the Vuelta a España, he achieved six stage victories and the points classification and wore the amarillo jersey for one day.
 In 1951 he won the Tour of the West in France.
 The following year he won the Tour of Argentina.
 It is widely believed that he could have competed for victory in Grand Tours and other stage races had he concentrated on them, instead of racing almost every race he could enter.

 Remarkable is a 48-hour spell in 1957, when Van Steenbergen raced in the Belgian Congo, Copenhagen, Paris and Liège, winning all four events.

 After his career, a newspaper calculated that Van Steenbergen rode more than 1 million kilometers on a bike, the equivalent of 25 tours around the world.

 In total, he won no less than 1,645 races, of which 331 road races and 1,314 track races.

 Riding style

 The muscular Van Steenbergen was known for his sprints and final jumps at finishes.

 Van Steenbergen did not allow himself to be forced into a straitjacket.
 Nor did he want to surround himself too much with helpers.
 That gave him too much responsibility to have to win.

 He preferred to go his own way, like a free bird in the peloton.
 On the road, he single-handedly arranged what needed to be done.
 That usually depended on his fitness, because Van Steenbergen never knew whether he was going to ride well or not, it only became apparent in the race.
 In that respect, he thrived on impulses.

 Motivation

-His big drive was his addiction to cycling.
-Van Steenbergen really enjoyed the atmosphere and competition in races and was noticed whistling on his bicycle on several occasions.
+His motivation was cycling.
+Van Steenbergen enjoyed the atmosphere and competition in races and was noticed whistling on his bicycle on several occasions.